Updated August 4, 2021.

 If you’re home all day, you may find yourself dozing on the couch more than usual.
 While a short, power nap can help you get through the day, long, irregular naps may make it difficult for you to fall asleep at night.
 You may also feel sleepier during the daytime.
 If you absolutely must take a nap, limit it to 30 minutes or less.

-The gyms may be closed, but that doesn’t mean you should give up your regular exercise routine.
 Studies show that people who exercise regularly sleep much better than those who do not.
 We recommend exercising during the day and avoiding exercise near bedtime as this can make it harder to fall asleep.

 Practice breathing exercises